 Analysis of microstructural changes occurring due to processing conditions at the time of device fabrication can indicate the reliability of TSVs in 3D ICs.
 These microstructural features can be observed using the following characterization techniques:

-- Focused ion beam (FIB) - FIB images provide qualitative information on TSV deposition, grain size and filling quality via crystallographic channelling imaging.
+- Focused ion beam (FIB) - FIB images provide qualitative information on TSV deposition, grain size, and filling quality via crystallographic channeling imaging.
 FIB imaging does not provide direct quantitative grain size determination or crystallographic orientation information.
 Crystal orientation can provide information on the deposition procedure and grain size provides information on the annealing procedure.

 - Nanoindentation - This characterization is carried out to provide information on elastic moduli and yield strength, providing in-depth insight into the plastic strain within the TSV and grain size.
-The strain values and local strength measured can be changed using microstructural features like composition and crystal orientation, however the variation in determined values cannot be precisely explained without knowing this microstructure completely.
+The strain values and local strength measured can be changed using microstructural features like composition and crystal orientation, however, the variation in determining values cannot be precisely explained without knowing this microstructure completely.

 Electron Backscattered Diffraction

 EBSD offers a fast and automated solution to characterize the microstructure of copper TSVs and facilitates direct measurement of grain size using crystallographic orientation measurements.

 The technique measures copper grain size after deposition and thermal cycling, meaning the manufacturing parameters can be adjusted to control grain size distribution and achieve complete TSV fill.